We Need To Stop Using the Term ‘Prostitute’ as a Slang

 How inhuman one could be to use the word ‘prostitute’ as a slang and laugh it off!

 The Other Side of the World of Prostitution

 She was barely twenty and the only household wager, so she sold herself in the arms of those who fed her family.
-But she cried every night to the very haunting thought that she will have to fall into new arms for daily bread, even to educate her little siblings or daughter and buy sanitary wear for her mother.
-She was beaten to death when she tried to escape, and her body laid in the pile of bodies that once tried to escape the hell of earth.
-She is coerced into silence while her mind screams ‘help’ every second as she is forced into stillness.
+But she grieved every night to the very haunting thought that she will have to fall into fresh arms for daily bread, even to educate her younger siblings or daughter and buy sanitary pads for her mother.
+She was beaten to death when she tried to escape, and her body lay in the pile of bodies that once tried to escape the hell of earth.
+Her mind screams ‘help’ every second as she is forced into stillness.

 It’s sexual slavery, not a chosen path.
-In India, for example, where the caste system is strong, girls from certain castes are pushed into prostitution from a young age, many times by their mothers.
+In India, for example, where the caste system is dominant, young girls from specific classes are driven into prostitution by their families, many times by their mothers.
 This is the reality of the term ‘Prostitute.’

 Let’s Put an End to the Trauma!

-I am a prostitute for talking to men, for engaging myself in relationships I approve of, for following career lines instead of settling down, for calling out people who make me feel uncomfortable, for wearing what I want, stepping out whenever I want, and everything else that comes to mind when you think of the word prostitute to.
+For talking to men, engaging in relationships I approve of, following career paths instead of settling down, calling out those who make me uncomfortable, wearing what I want, stepping out whenever I want, and everything else that comes to mind when you think of the word prostitute, I am a prostitute.